Navigating CPS 230 as a Service Provider

 Therefore, if your organization isn’t regulated by APRA, CPS 230 doesn’t legally bind you.
 However, even though MSPs aren’t directly regulated by APRA, the standard’s requirements flow downstream through contractual obligations.

 By mandating tighter contractual controls, the standard indirectly shapes how MSPs operate and the compliance activities they need to undertake.
-APRA-regulated entities will have until 1 July 2026 or the next renewal date of an existing agreement to ensure the agreement with its Material Service Providers complies with CPS 230.
-This means Material Service Providers need to act now to proactively engage with APRA-regulated clients to negotiate timelines and contractual agreements to avoid last-minute scrambles and position your organization as a reliable, CPS 230-ready partner.
+Your APRA-regulated Enterprise Customers will have until 1 July 2026 or the next renewal date of an existing agreement to ensure the agreement with its Material Service Providers complies with CPS 230.
+This means Material Service Providers need to act now to proactively engage with APRA-regulated Enterprise Customers to negotiate timelines and contractual agreements to avoid last-minute scrambles and position your organization as a reliable, CPS 230-ready partner.

 My organization is a service provider to APRA-regulated entities - where should we start?